 Many common plants can be toxic if eaten and/or cause contact irritation, for people and/or pets.
-The effects can range from mild to severe, and some are more potentially appealing (and therefore risky) than others.
-The planting aspect has been a much bigger part of our recent plans than during past gardening, as our puppy still has an unhealthy desire to taste the world.
-The ASPCA has one of the best sites that I have come across for checking for potential pet-toxic plants.
+The effects can range from mild to severe, and some plants are more potentially appealing (and therefore risky) than others.
+The planting and positioning aspect of pet-friendly gardening has been a much bigger part of our recent plans than past gardening.
+Our new puppy still has an unhealthy desire to gnaw and taste the world.
+The ASPCA has a handy site for checking for potential pet-toxic plants.

+Planning an edible garden?
 Some garden vegetables, fruits, and berries are deliciously safe for humans, but can be toxic, hazardous, or both to pets.
-Consider which foods (and their supporting plants) may be toxic when choosing plants and planting locations.
-Be careful with stone fruits which can pose a choking/obstruction hazard even if non-toxic.
+Consider which foods (and their supporting plants) might be toxic for your pets when choosing plants and planting locations.
+Be careful with things like stone fruits, which can still pose a choking/obstruction hazard with pips even if non-toxic.

 Mulches and Groundcovers